Sunday, 2 June 2024

 Vivekananda’s idea of a decline in Indian national life

 it was ruled by a handful of Englishmen who, to our shame, knew our country better than we did.
 A.O Hume wasn't just an expert on Indian agriculture with a plan to make it much more productive (he advocated cow protection for an agronomic reason), he was also an erudite Vedantin.
-Sadly, Congress filled with barristocratic blathershites.
+Sadly, Congress filled up with barristocratic blathershites.

 reflected in his views on Hinduism and its evolution.
 Vivekananda, unlike Hindutva’s key thinkers, nowhere expresses the idea that Indians had a sense of political nationality before the arrival of the British.